 Step 4: Install Python.

 Now we can finally execute the makefile.
 Run the following command to install Python onto your system.
 Note: This will take a few minutes.
-The speed of the compilation and install will depend on the speed of your processor.
+The speed of the compilation and installation will depend on the speed of your processor.

 First, we run the ‘make’ command which compiles the program.